awcodes22/ClutchStats/README.md

 ## 💻 Running Locally

-You'll need two terminals — one for the frontend, one for the backend.
+You'll need two terminals, one for the frontend, one for the backend.

 **1. Clone and install**
 ```bash